 A fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
-What Do I Need To Know?” was attached to the project notice that SGRM provided to landowners.
+What Do I Need To Know?” was attached to the project notice SGRM provided to landowners.
 This fact sheet addresses a number of typically asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
 It is available for viewing on the FERC Internet Web site (http://www.ferc.gov).

 Summary of the Proposed Project

-- Two brine disposal wells;
+- Drill two additional brine disposal wells.

 The location of the project facilities is shown in Appendix 1.